MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 If you completed the steps in the previous section, you certainly noticed that you used lots of boilerplate code to create the necessary module structures for the C++ code.
 PyBind11 simplifies the process through macros in a C++ header file that accomplish the same result with much less code.
 For background on what's shown in this section, see [PyBind11 basics](https://github.com/pybind/pybind11/blob/master/docs/basics.rst) (github.com).

 1. Install PyBind11 using pip: `pip install pybind11` or `py -m pip install pybind11`.
+(Alternatively, you can install using the Python Environments window, and then use its "Open in Powershell" command for the next step.)

 1. In the same terminal, run `python -m pybind11 --includes` or `py -m pybind11 --includes`.
 This will print a list of paths that you should add to your project's **C/C++** > **General** > **Additional Include Directories** property (removing the `-I` prefix, if present).